wiredcraft-ops/teleport/rfd/0047-repository-management-features.md

 ###  What

-Automatically backport changes to specfic branches.
+Automatically opening up pull requests for backport changes to specfic branches.

 ### Why